 »An Orchestral Think Tank«

-Since it was founded in 1946, the Deutsches Symphonie-Orchester Berlin has become recognised far beyond Germany—namely around the world.
+The Deutsches Symphonie-Orchester Berlin celebrates its 75th anniversary in the 2021-22 season.
+Since it was founded in 1946, it has become recognised far beyond Germany – namely around the world.
 Famous music directors shaped the first seven decades of its history: Ferenc Fricsay, Lorin Maazel, Riccardo Chailly, Vladimir Ashkenazy, Kent Nagano, Ingo Metzmacher and Tugan Sokhiev.
 The association of many years with top-class guest conductors such as James Conlon, Manfred Honeck, Ton Koopman, Sir Roger Norrington, Sakari Oramo, Leonard Slatkin and David Zinman contributes to the orchestra’s renown, as does regular collaboration with Kent Nagano, now honorary conductor, and the other former music directors.

 Music Director Robin Ticciati

-Robin Ticciati has headed up the DSO since the 2017-18 season.
-In the past three seasons, he has demonstrated his versatility and flexibility with the orchestra with repertoire from the Renaissance to the present day, with presentation forms that range from unusual set-ups in the hall to staged versions, and with exceptional projects like playing on gut strings and free improvisations.
-Ticciati is placing the ‘Wagner Perspectives’ Festival at the centre of the 2020-21 season: on four evenings he will trace lines connecting the great opera composer with France.
+Robin Ticciati has headed up the DSO since September 2017.
+In the past seasons, he has demonstrated his versatility and flexibility with the orchestra with repertoire from the Renaissance to the present day, with presentation forms that range from unusual set-ups in the hall via lightning concepts to staged versions, and with exceptional projects like playing on gut strings and free improvisations.
+The anniversary in the 2021-22 season will be marked with concerts spanning a differentiated spectrum from classical to experimental formats and a birthday programme in November under Ticciati’s direction.
 As part of how the young Briton sees himself as Music Director, he places a particular focus on working with young musical talent.
 Against this backdrop he works intensively with the Ferenc Fricsay Academy Scholars, is active in opera projects for voice students, and will conduct the ‘Symphonic Mob’ for the fourth time.

 With a finger on the pulse